heyyytamvo/FCJ2024-Workshop1/content/2-Prerequiste/2.2-createalb-asg-ecs/2.2.4-ecs/_index.md

 ### Create ECS Service

-Next, we will crete ECS Service (Service will be responsible for Task).
+Next, we will crete ECS Service (Service will be responsible for launching task).
 But first, we need to create IAM Role for Service to allow them interacting with EC2 Cluster and Load Balancer.
 In **iamrole.tf**, adding the configuration as below:

 ```tf
 # iamrole.tf